-Every Penn State student is assigned a home campus_where he/she must register.
+Every Penn State student is assigned a home campus\where he/she must register.
 Multiple-campus registration is a procedure for students who want to enroll in courses at his/her assigned campus and at another Penn State campus (or campuses) in the same semester or session.

-- When planning a multiple-campus registration, the student should consult with his/her adviser. - NURN students may schedule nursing courses via World Campus without needing special permission. - Courses can be scheduled for World Campus by calling 1-800-252-3592.
+- When planning a multiple-campus registration, the student should consult with his/her adviser. - NURN students may schedule nursing courses via World Campus without needing special permission. - Courses can be scheduled for World Campus by contacting registration@worldcampus.psu.edu or by calling 1-800-252-3592.
 Select option #1 for Current Students, then option #1 to schedule a course. - At least one half of the student's total semester credits must be from courses offered by the home campus. - If a student is taking more than 50% of credits at a campus other than their home campus, the student should request a temporary change of campus.